Melissa Rotholz, MS

 Roy is the author of the best selling book “The Secret to Lifetime Love” and “Full Throttle Into Fatherhood, and is a sought-after speaker and guest on relationship matters including marriage, parenting, fathering and family issues.
 He has presented at the National Association of Relationship and Marriage Educators, National Head Start Annual Conference, Texas Ministry Conference, Texas Network of Youth Services, Texas Association of Marriage and Family Therapists, Christian Association for Psychological Studies, Texas Head Start Association, Texas Association of School Boards Leadership Institutes, Texas Parent Involvement Conferences, Oklahoma and Texas Parent Teachers Associations and many others.
 He has been interviewed in print and television media from Amarillo to Houston and consulted with the Texas Department of Family and Protective Services, Harris County, City of Houston and churches, schools and nonprofits.
 He holds several memberships including the Christian Comedy Association.

-Roy has been married to Devra since 1988 and has two adult children who are actively engaged at school, church and their community in the Northwest Houston area.
+Roy has been married to Devra since 1988 and has two adult married children.
+They worship, shop and live in Northwest Houston.